MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

   - "tr-tr"
 ---
 # CMake projects in Visual C++
 CMake is a cross-platform, open-source tool for defining build processes that run on multiple platforms.
-Until recently, Visual Studio users could use CMake to generate MSBuild project files, which the IDE then consumed for IntelliSense, browsing and compilation.
+Until recently, Visual Studio users could use CMake to generate MSBuild project files, which the IDE then consumed for IntelliSense, browsing, and compilation.
 Starting in Visual Studio 2017, the **Visual C++ Tools for CMake** component uses the "Open Folder" feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
 If you use a Visual Studio generator, a temporary project file is generated and passed to msbuild.exe, but is never loaded for IntelliSense or browsing purposes.

 **Visual Studio 2017 version 15.3 and later**: Support is provided for both Ninja and Visual Studio generators.